fivdi/gpio-button/README.md

 ```

 After the Pi has been rebooted, the following JavaScript program can be used to
-print information when the momentary push-button is pressed or released:
+print information when the momentary push-button is pressed, held, or released:

 ```js
 var Button = require('gpio-button'),